create a folder for our project

 Using the Django ORM

-Once we defined our models, we also saw that Django provided a very nice way to query and write to our database without having to write a database specific language like SQL.
-More details and examples can be found in the Django documentation, but essentially we could write to the database by simply creating an instance of the model in python code and then calling save()
+Django provides a very nice way to query and write to our database without having to write a database specific language like SQL.
+More details and examples can be found in the Django documentation, but essentially we can write to the database by simply creating an instance of the model in Python code and then call save()

 on that model.
-To query the database, we could use the objects
+To query the database, we can use the objects

 attribute to filter and select the rows of the database we wanted.